 The Company continued to focus on expanding its capabilities and improving productivity.
-Total expenses were \$52.8 million, up 24% against the prior year.
-The increase in cost was driven through investments into regional expansion, sales and marketing.
-The higher cost base was also driven through a lower Australian dollar giving rise to higher offshore translated costs.
-In constant currency, expenses were up 19%.
-The number of staff at the end of the current year was 222 (2014: 198).
+Total expenses were \$64.5 million, up 22% against the prior year.
+The increase in cost was driven by three factors.
+Firstly the annualisation of investments made part way through the 2015 financial year; secondly, additional cost carried from the acquisition of the Testing Solutions business; and thirdly, the higher cost base was driven through a lower Australian dollar giving rise to higher offshore translated costs.
+In constant currency, expenses were up 14%.
+The number of staff at the end of the current year was 231 (2015: 222).
 The following table presents the Company's cost base compared to the preceding year:

-In thousands of AUD 2015 2014 Research and development expenses 12,431 11,067 Sales, consulting and marketing expenses 35,161 26,836 General and administration expenses 5,220 4,707 Total expenses 52,812 42,610
+In thousands of AUD 2016 2015 Research and development expenses 13,582 12,431 Sales, consulting and marketing expenses 44,983 35,161 General and administration expenses 5,962 5,220 Total expenses 64,527 52,812